 3. Transportation planning

-A Supply chain optimization software that can help manufacturers determine the most efficient and optimal route for transportation and distribution, should be always preferred.
+A Supply chain planning software that can help manufacturers determine the most efficient and optimal route for transportation and distribution, should be always preferred.

 4. Seamless technology integration